anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

   end-to-end security, reducing the need to trust in an intermediate domain component.
-Unauthorized modification of the requester information (request and authentication) can be detected during the verification of the authenticated self-contained object.
+Unauthorized modification of the requester information (request and authentication) can be detected during the validation of the authenticated self-contained object.

 Focus of this document is the support of alternative enrollment protocols that allow handling authenticated self-contained objects for device credential bootstrapping.
-This enhancement of BRSKI is named BRSKI-AE, where AE stands for both alternative enrollment protocols and asynchronous enrollment.
+This enhancement of BRSKI is named BRSKI-AE, where AE stands for alternative enrollment protocols and for asynchronous enrollment.
 Like BRSKI, this specification results in the pledge storing an X.509 domain certificate with the corresponding private key and sufficient information for verifying the domain registrar identity (LDevID CA certificate) as well as domain-specific X.509 device certificates (LDevID EE certificates).

 The goals are to enhance BRSKI to